Eschatologue/CM_wiki/docs/class/bard/whispers.md

 The charmed creature obeys your commands for fear that you will reveal its secret.
 It won't risk its life for you or fight for you, unless it was already inclined to do so.
 It grants you favors and gifts it would offer to a close friend.
 When the effect ends, the creature has no understanding of why it held you in such fear.

-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.

 ###### :material-book-arrow-up: Updated by *Spaghetti0*